 Melamine Sponges: Utilising Open-Cell Technology for Efficient Stain Removal

 Most cleaning professionals will be familiar with melamine in a foamy, sponge format.
 Colloquially, melamine sponges are often referred to as “magic eraser” sponges and are produced by a number of manufacturers.
-Explaining their growing popularity within the professional cleaning sector, CleanLink states, “For chemical-free cleaning, many facilities are trying out melamine foam pads, which use the same open-cell polymeric foam technology as the popular melamine handheld eraser sponges.”
-As a medium for cleaning, melamine, as European Cleaning Journal explains, releases particles that essentially work to remove deeply ingrained dirt from a variety of surfaces.
+Explaining their growing popularity within the professional cleaning sector.
+As a medium for cleaning, melamine, as European Cleaning Journal explains, releases particles that essentially work to remove deeply ingrained dirt from a variety of surfaces

 Where and How Can Melamine Sponges be Used?

-Melamine sponges — and, if cleaning floors, melamine floor pads — are suited to a wide range of surfaces.
+Melamine sponges — and, if cleaning floors, melamine floor pads are suited to a wide range of surfaces.
 CleanLink notes that melamine can be used on multiple floor surfaces while Contracting Profits magazine clarifies that these kinds of sponges can successfully remove marks from, “…shallow grouted tile, synthetic wood floors, concrete, VCT, terrazzo, or epoxy…” without dulling the finish of a floor or a surface.
 The former outlet also adds that melamine sponges are a good option for high-traffic environments and spaces.
-Finally, they require only plain water to work efficiently, meaning that they are a suitable option for situations where chemical-free cleaning is desired.
 As a cleaning material, melamine is used to produce both handheld-style sponges and larger floor pads.
 The latter, of course, can be attached to a floor polishing machine.

 The Benefits and Disadvantages of Melamine Sponges

-Melamine sponges need only water to efficiently remove stain, so they are an excellent option for those who are looking to reduce both the cost of purchasing cleaning chemicals as well as the environmental impact of using these types of products.
+Melamine sponges are an excellent option for those who are looking to reduce their environmental impact.
 There are, however, some disadvantages to the use of melamine.
-Compared to a conventional sponge, they can be an expensive initial purchase and they are also not suitable for use on more delicate surfaces and fabrics, as noted here.
-Finally, while they do enable hygiene professionals to clean without the use of chemical products, melamine sponges are known to degrade.
+Compared to a conventional sponge, they are not suitable for use on more delicate surfaces and fabrics, as noted here.
+Finally, melamine sponges are known to degrade.
 Before undertaking any cleaning with a melamine sponge, cleaning professionals should assess whether melamine is suitable for their given task.